Lichess4545 League Rules and Regulations

 - Games must be completed by 12:00 UTC on Monday (or whatever time the pairings for the next round are released, if not 12:00 UTC Monday).
 As a reference we suggest that game time be scheduled at least 150 minutes in advance of this time.

-- Note: This means to qualify for reasonable effort, each player should give 3 distinct times on 2 days.
+- Note: This means to qualify for reasonable effort, each player should give 3 distinct times across at least 2 days.
 If you are the second to respond, the best response would be, “No, those do not work for me.
 I am free ___” and provide your three times.
 Distinct times must be at least 2 hours separated.
 For example, "Wednesday 18:00 until 19:00 and Thursday 19:00" does not constitute 3 distinct times.
 However, "Wednesday 18:00 until 20:00 and Thursday 19:00" does.

 - If a player is not available at least 3 different times on at least 2 separate days, or if they cannot play that week’s game for any reason, it is the responsibility of the team captain to update the player's availability so an alternate can be found.

 - If an agreed time cannot be reached after both players have made their initial offer, both players should continue to offer times until an agreed time is found.
+Both players should participate in the scheduling discussion regularly until a time is agreed upon or until moderators have been contacted.
+Players shall not abandon the scheduling discussion as long as there is no resolution to any potential conflicts.

 - If, after making a reasonable effort, two players cannot find a suitable time to play, they may send in their attempts, at which time the moderators will deliberate for awarding a draw of a ½-½ score.